Apsu/cura-i3-mk2/README.md

 The ending gcode is pretty stock, probably lifted from Slic3r or Simplify3D.

-Nozzle Dimensions
+Gantry Dimensions
 ---
-I decided to pretend the nozzle dimensions and gantry calculations didn't exist, so I set the relevant values to 0, and set the `machine_use_extruder_offset_to_offset_coords` value to True.
+I decided to pretend the extruder dimensions and gantry calculations didn't exist, so I set the relevant values to 0, and set the `machine_use_extruder_offset_to_offset_coords` value to True.
+In a multi-extruder setup or maybe under particular circumstances (idling or wipe towers or whatnot) this might be an issue, but until myself or someone else decides to measure the carriage, it seems to be working fine.